 7 Course Awards

 7a Name of Final Award Level Credits Awarded

-Awarded
+-

 Master of Science Forensic Psychology 7 180

 7b Exit Awards and Credits Awarded

 Postgraduate Certificate Forensic Psychology 7 60

 Postgraduate Diploma Forensic Psychology 7 120

-8 Derog Derogation from the University Regulations Compensation of marginally failed modules is not permitted.
-2. Condonement of failed modules is not permitted.
+8 Derogation from the University Regulations For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module.
+2. Compensation of marginally failed modules is not permitted.
+3. Condonement of failed modules is not permitted.

-9 Delivery Pattern Delivery Patterns
+9 Delivery Patterns

-Mode(s) of Study Location(s) of Study Duration of Code(s)
+Mode(s) of Study Location(s) of Study Duration of Study Code(s)

-Full Time City Centre 1 year PT0978
+Full Ti me City Centre 1 year PT0978

-Part Time City Centre 2 years PT0980
+Part T ïme City Centre 2 years PT0980